Connemara & Western Way – 8 Days

-- After a hearty breakfast you depart for home.
+After a hearty breakfast, you will depart for home.

 - 7 nights bed and breakfast

 - All accommodation is pre-booked in approved family-run guesthouses or B&Bs with all rooms en-suite

 - Connemara and Western Way walking Maps and waterproof route notes, route notes of the Western Way and trail checked my Christopher from Footfalls

 - Details on restaurants and places of interest to visit along the way